isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong.

-Eligible persons, who intend to travel from Singapore to Hong Kong, must meet the requirements laid out by the Hong Kong Government, which include:
+Eligible persons, who intend to travel from Singapore to Hong Kong under the ATB, must meet the requirements laid out by the Hong Kong Government, which include:
-- staying in Singapore and/or Hong Kong in the last 14 days before departure
+- Staying in Singapore and/or Hong Kong in the last 14 days before departure
-- taking a designated flight from Singapore to Hong Kong
+- Taking a designated ATB flight from Singapore to Hong Kong
-- undergoing a COVID-19 polymerase chain reaction (PCR) test in Singapore within 72 hours before the scheduled departure time of the designated flight from Singapore to Hong Kong at one of [clinics or testing centres](https://go.gov.sg/covid19pcrtestproviders) designated by the Singapore Government
+- Undergoing a COVID-19 polymerase chain reaction (PCR) test in Singapore within 72 hours before the scheduled departure time of the designated flight from Singapore to Hong Kong at one of [clinics or testing centres](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers) designated by the Singapore Government
-- declaring their travel history in the past 14 days prior to departure, health conditions, and contact information (phone number, email, address, etc.) using the online health & quarantine information [declaration form](https://www.chp.gov.hk/hdf/)
+- Declaring their travel history in the past 14 days prior to departure, health conditions, and contact information (phone number, email, address, etc.) using the online health & quarantine information [declaration form](https://www.chp.gov.hk/hdf/)
-- [booking and paying](http://hkia.prenetics.com/) for the post-arrival COVID-19 tests at Hong Kong International Airport

 Please refer to Hong Kong’s dedicated ATB website [here](http://www.tourism.gov.hk/travelbubble) for more information regarding the requirements to travel to Hong Kong under the ATB arrangement.